-While XRP and Stellar Lumens share similar goals to make cross-border payments cheaper and faster, they do so for very different reasons.
+While both the coins share similar goals to make cross-border payments cheaper and faster, they do so for very different reasons.
 Both process transactions in seconds and are solutions to the expensive and cumbersome payment options that currently exist.

 While Ripple focuses on making transactions easier for financial institutions, Stellar has the individual more in mind.
 Both are necessary for the mass-adoption of cryptocurrency, which is why we are a fan of both.

 Trade XRP & XLM